About the Commissioner

 - Councillor on the National Motor Vehicle Theft Reduction Council.

-John has also worked as a Chief of Staff to former Premier Hon.
+John has also worked as a Chief of Staff to former SA Premier Hon.
 John Olsen as well as Deputy Premier and Treasurer Hon.
 Stephen Baker.

 As a journalist, John worked with the Australian Broadcasting Corporation specialising in finance, political and industrial reporting for both radio and TV.